Karie Murphy: Chief of staff to Leader of the Opposition

+Campaign strategist and senior aide

-Following the 2019 general election, which saw Labour achieve its fewest seats since the 1935 election, some attributed the defeat to Murphy's strategic approach.
+Following the 2019 general election, which saw Labour achieve its fewest seats since the 1935 election despite garnering 10,269,051 votes, some attributed the defeat to Murphy's strategic approach.
 She had reportedly told advisors that the election was to be "a full-on assault" and that "every single seat is there for the battle."
 The Sunday Times leaked a list of target seats on 19 January which included Stourbridge (Con majority 7,654), Dover (6,437) and Gloucester (5,520).
-Sources in The Times criticised the failure to provide resources to internal Corbyn critics such as Ruth Smeeth, Mary Creagh, and Melanie Onn, as well as the decision to target seats such as Finchley and Golders Green where former Labour MP Luciana Berger was running, and Plaid Cymru-held Arfon instead of Conservative-Labour marginals in nearby Aberconwy and Clwyd West.
+Sources in The Times newspaper criticised the failure to provide resources to internal Corbyn critics such as Ruth Smeeth, Mary Creagh, and Melanie Onn, as well as the decision to target seats such as Finchley and Golders Green where former Labour MP Luciana Berger was running, and Plaid Cymru-held Arfon instead of Conservative-Labour marginals in nearby Aberconwy and Clwyd West.
 The Times claimed it had spoken to some senior figures in the Labour Party who felt Murphy approached the contest with a "deranged optimism" after the 2017 election, while others felt that she and McCluskey had been driven by a desire to "prove wrong" pro-EU MPs such as Keir Starmer and Emily Thornberry.

 Despite the result of the election, Murphy was named by Corbyn in his dissolution honours list.
 The Guardian reported "some [Labour Party] members were infuriated by the news".
 Labour Deputy Leader candidate Rosena Allin-Khan stated that "anyone being investigated by the EHRC (should not) be recommended for a peerage".
 In June 2020, it was reported that Murphy's peerage had been blocked by the House of Lords Appointments Commission and subsequently her name did not appear on the list of confirmed peerages in August 2020.

-In October 2021 the Labour Party named Murphy as being one of the persons responsible for the deliberate leaking of thousands of items of personal data.
-Labour also revealed they are taking legal action against Murphy over the same issue.
-The leaking of the data is likely to cost Labour millions of pounds in fines and payments.
+Murphy's plans for a major re-organisation of the party's analytics team and regional organising structures ahead of Corbyn's departure as Labour leader, drawn jointly with Jennie Formby, were thwarted by early January 2020 by opposition from the Unite and GMB trade unions and from all the party leadership candidates.
+Around the time of his leadership election win in early April 2020, Keir Starmer was reported to intend a dismissal of Murphy and Formby in the first weeks after his victory.
+Murphy remained a "senior member of the party's leadership" a month from Starmer's accession.
+In April 2020, a leaked internal party report revealed Murphy to have been a primary target of hostility expressed by the right-wing senior party staff in their private messages during Corbyn's tenure as leader.